qthequartermasterman/fallout-houston-campaign/docs/Background/factions/thegalvestonpirates.md

       They would be able to use the spaceport to launch their own rockets, giving them the ability to exert control and intimidation over the wasteland and expand their influence.
 Additionally, they could use the spaceport's resources to improve their technology and weaponry, making them a formidable force in the region.
+- **Government**:
+    - The Galveston Pirates are a loose confederation of pirate crews, each with their own leaders and agendas.
+They are united by their shared goals and their respect for Captain Sofia "Serpent" Vega, who is the de-facto leader of the Galveston Pirates.
+Captain Vega's leadership is largely accepted by the other pirate crews due to her success in negotiating with the Cartel and her ruthless tactics.

+## Characters
+### Captain Sofia "Serpent" Vega
+### Rafael "El Diablo" Sánchez